protontypes/open-sustainable-technology/README.md

 - [Cloud Carbon Footprint](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint) - A tool to estimate energy use (kilowatt-hours) and carbon emissions (metric tons CO2e) from public cloud usage.
 - [pyJoules](https://github.com/powerapi-ng/pyJoules) - A software toolkit to measure the energy footprint of a host machine along the execution of a piece of Python code.
 - [Carbon free energy for Google Cloud regions](https://github.com/GoogleCloudPlatform/region-carbon-info) - Contains sustainability characteristics of Google Cloud regions in a machine readable format.
-- [Carbon-API-2.0](https://gitlab.com/wholegrain/carbon-api-2-0) - Estimating the carbon emissions per page on thousands of sites by looking at the amount of data that they transfer on load.
 - [FEEP](https://invent.kde.org/cschumac/feep) -  Improve the energy efficiency of free and open source software.
 - [LEAF](https://github.com/dos-group/leaf) - Simulator for modeling energy consumption in cloud, fog, and edge computing environments.
 - [ethereum-nft-activity](https://github.com/kylemcdonald/ethereum-nft-activity) - Estimate the total emissions for popular CryptoArt platforms.